mehulagg/gitlab/doc/user/application_security/dast/index.md

 | `DAST_ZAP_CLI_OPTIONS`                      | string        | ZAP server command-line options.
 For example, `-Xmx3072m` would set the Java maximum memory allocation pool size.
 [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/12652) in GitLab 13.1. |
 | `DAST_ZAP_LOG_CONFIGURATION`                | string        | Set to a semicolon-separated list of additional log4j properties for the ZAP Server.
 For example, `log4j.logger.org.parosproxy.paros.network.HttpSender=DEBUG;log4j.logger.com.crawljax=DEBUG` |
 | `DAST_AUTH_EXCLUDE_URLS`                    | URLs          | [Deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/289959) in GitLab 13.8, to be removed in 14.0, and replaced by `DAST_EXCLUDE_URLS`.
 The URLs to skip during the authenticated scan; comma-separated.
 Regular expression syntax can be used to match multiple URLs.
 For example, `.*` matches an arbitrary character sequence.
 Not supported for API scans. |

+1. DAST CI/CD variable available to an on-demand scan.

 ### DAST command-line options